timtadh/swork/README.md

 =======

 first use pip to install the packages (this install the current stable version 0.2).
 If you would like to install the master remove "@r0.2".
-Or simply update the with `--release=master`.
+Or simply update aftwards with `swork update [-s] --release=master`.

     pip install psutil # this is not done automatically for some reason... pip install --src="$HOME/.src" -e git://github.com/timtadh/swork.git@r0.2#egg=swork